 Autism can have an impact on how a person communicates and processes their environment and the world around them.

-The medical diagnosis that an autistic person will have difficulties in;
+Autistic people are all different.
+For a medical diagnosis an autistic person will have difficulties in;

 Q. If my child has autism will they grow out of it?

-Autism is a neurological difference, it means that an autistic person’s brain works in a different way.
-They will not grow out of it but here at the Circle Centre, and through the outreach services at Autism Early Support we can guide you in finding ways to support your child in navigating their world.
+You are born with autism and if you are autistic then you are autistic for your whole life.
+Your child will not grow out of it but here at the Circle Centre, and through the outreach services at Autism Early Support we can guide you in finding ways to support your child in navigating their world.

 Your child may have different behaviours, they could be repetitive, such as hand flapping, running up and down, turning a book in a certain way.
 This is very important to your child and it could be for a variety of reasons.
-It could show how they are feeling albeit happy or sad.
-It is a way that they can control their environment.
+It could show how they are feeling and it could be a way that they can manage their environment.